AllYarnsAreBeautiful/allyarnsarebeautiful.github.io/quick-start.md

 permalink: /quick-start/
 ---

-or you have a look at this [nice tutorial by Claire Williams](http://xxxclairewilliamsxxx.wordpress.com/hack-ta-machine-a-tricoter/hack-your-knitting-machine-tutorial/)
+or you have a look at this [nice tutorial by Claire Williams](http://xxxclairewilliamsxxx.wordpress.com/hack-ta-machine-a-tricoter/hack-your-knitting-machine-tutorial/).
+For details, refer to the [full-length AYAB manual](https://manual.ayab-knitting.com/).

 ### 1. Install the Hardware into your Machine